Lexelius/ASPP_1/README.md

-# Exercise 1: Getting familiar with basic git commands
+## Exercise 1: Getting familiar with basic git commands

-1. Create a local copy (clone) of this repository: [http://github.com/uu-python/participants](http://github.com/uu-python/participants)
+1. Create a local copy (clone) of this repository: [https://github.com/uu-python/particpants](https://github.com/uu-python/particpants)
-2. Create a new file YOURNAME.md
+2. Create a new file ```YOURNAME.md```
-3. Writing somehting about yourself and add your file to the files tracked by git
+3. Write something about yourself and add your file to the files tracked by git
-4. Commit your local changes and give a meaningful log message
+4. Commit your changes and give a meaningful log message
 5. Update your local repository by pulling from the remote
 6. Update the remote repository by pushing your local changes

+## Exercise 2: Contribute to a collaborative project
+1. Create a local copy (clone) of the following project:  [https://github.com/uu-python/particpants](https://github.com/uu-python/particpants)
+2. Create a new branch "yourname"
+3. Edit a certain section of the file ```cheatsheet.md``` which was given to you by the teachers.
+4. Commit your changes and give a meaningful log message
+5. Push your local to remote branch with the same name
+6. Switch to the master branch and merge the branch “yourname" into master
+7. Update local master branch (pull)
+8. Update remote master branch (push)